theHostileNegotiator/KWBandage/PatchNotes.md

 	* Destroyed unit will use the damaged texture
 3. Formation Preview model flashes instead of having a scanline effect like the other units
 	* Fixed Mesh, giving second set of Texture Coordinates (Stygs)
+4. Muzzle Flash FX has a different design, not matching the standards of other units
+	* Change Muzzle Flash FX mesh and textures to match the rest of the game
+5. There is missing Specular mapping in the dark metal areas
+	* Add Specular mapping to the dark metal material and have made the dark metal slightly brighter to match the TW/KW art style
 #### Rig/Battlebase
 1. Subfaction Rigs when unpacking would create GDI Battlebase instead of their own.
 The same happens with Subfaction Battlebase packing GDI Rigs
 	* Packing and unpacking will now create the corresponding faction version